 Finally, she looked up at me and in her raspy little voice said:“Mommy, you know what I’m confused about?”What sweetheart?“I just don’t understand why Tinkerbell doesn’t have a crown like my other princesses.
 I mean, she HAS to be a princess because her clothes don’t change.
 You know, like princesses never change their clothes.
 Well, except for Belle, but that’s only because she has a blue dress and a yellow dress.
 But Tinkerbell never changes clothes.
 Why doesn’t she have a crown, Mommy?”

 Well, there you have it.
 The moment I realized that kids will process things in their own time and in their own way.

 Mary Grace heard my words that day.
 But she sat on them for 2 months.
 In fact, I sort of forgot we’d had the conversation.

 But then we traveled.

-Here are a few tips for handling the conversation:
+Here are a few tips for handling the conversation about September 11th: